Film semiotics: Concepts

 Film communicates meaning denotatively and connotatively.
-What the audience sees and hears is denotative, it is what it is and they do not have to strive to recognize it.
-At the same time these sounds and images are connotative and the way the scene is shot is meant to evoke certain feelings from the viewer.
+What the audience sees and hears is denotative (represented in the mise-en-scène); it simply represents itself.
+At the same time, these sounds and images are connotative; the way the scene or image is shot is meant to evoke certain feelings from the viewer.
 Connotation typically involves emotional overtones, objective interpretation, social values, and ideological assumptions.
 According to Christian Metz, “The study of connotation brings us closer to the notion of the cinema as an art (the “seventh art”).”
 Within connotations, paradigmatic connotations exist, which would be a shot that is being compared with its unrealized companions in the paradigm.
 A low angle shot of a rose conveys a sense that the flower is somehow dominant or overpowering because we unconsciously compare it with an overhead shot of a rose which would diminish its importance.
 Syntagmatic connotation would not compare the rose shot to other potential shots but compare it with actual shots that precede or follow it.
 The meaning adheres to it because its compared to other shots we actually see.